AI governance for Australian schools.

 | Violence/threats against Queensland school principals: survey | 15 May | QLD | QLD GovtPRIMARY | 8 |

-| AI deepfake pornography crisis: Friends School Hobart response failure | 7 May | TAS | ABC NewsCREDIBLE | 8 |
+| AI deepfake pornography crisis: a Tasmanian independent school's response failure | 7 May | TAS | ABC NewsCREDIBLE | 8 |

 | AI-enabled bullying: Education Minister warns of "super-charged" harm | 1 May | AU | The GuardianCREDIBLE | 8 |